-This month’s meeting of the Public Health Council included votes on two Determination of Need (DoN) requests followed by an informational update for the Council from the DPH Bureau of Health Care Safety and Quality.
-First, the Council took up consideration of a Determination of …Continue Reading Highlights of the June 10th Public Health Council Meeting
+Today’s monthly meeting of the Public Health Council featured a pair of Determination of Need (DoN) requests followed by two informational presentations on the status of regulations proposed to be rescinded.
+First, the Council took up a Determination of Need requests from Reliant Rehabilitation Hospital New England LLC …Continue Reading Highlights of the September 16th Public Health Council Meeting

 The National Highway Traffic Safety Administration (NHTSA), reports that 3 out of every 4 car seats are used incorrectly.
 Choosing the right car seat can be overwhelming.
 There are many models to choose from, such as convertible and “all-in-one” or “3-in-1,” forward-facing, rear-facing, and booster …Continue Reading Car Seats Recommendations!